nelsonr/domman/README.md

 ## Features

-These are some of the features of Domman.

 - Creation and editing of new and existing Virtual Hosts
 - Automatic editing of the httpd-vhosts.conf and hosts files
 - Automatic restart of the Apache service